 - 71-page sample PDF: Endorsements, Table of Contents (vii), Analytical Outline (xv), D. A. Carson’s Foreword (xxi), Preface (xxiii), Introduction (1)

 - Available from Amazon and Westminster Bookstore.
-Currently, Westminster Bookstore is offering the best deal.

 - Available for Logos Bible Software, Kindle, and Accordance Bible Software (coming soon)